Top to Toe: The Natural History of Clothing

 Diane explores the hats, shoes, and everything in between that have been an intrinsic part of cultures around the world.
 The origins of spinning, weaving, and sewing are fascinating, and there are many songs and stories about them.
 Clothing has both responded to social issues and driven cultural movements through history.

-During the program Diane will display items from her collection of antique technology, including raw fibers, spindles, bobbins, shuttles, and a walking-wheel yarn-winder.
-She will also show some of her many hats, dresses, and accessories she wears in her various historic programs.
+During the program Diane will display items from her collection of antique technology, including raw fibers, spindles, bobbins, and shuttles.
+She will also show some of the many hats, dresses, and accessories she wears in her various historic programs.

 For more information, please contact us.